 Kaziranga National Park - How to Reach

-One can go to Kaziranga from Guwahati by road.
+Kaziranga can be reached from Guwahati by road.
 Alternatively, one can take a boat ride on the mighty Brahmaputra River.
-One can also hire jeeps or cars to reach Kaziranga through a narrow road.
+Jeeps or cars can also be hired to reach Kaziranga through a narrow road.
 You need to leave the jeep after some time and hop on an elephants to go inside the forest reserve.

 Caper Travel India offers a wide range of India Wildlife Tour Packages.
 For more details please send a query.

 We strive to make the world accessible for each and every one!